mkhorasani/Streamlit-Authenticator/README.md

 >  - **key:** _str, default None_
 >    - Unique key that should be used in multi-page applications.
 >  - **callback:** _callable, optional, default None_
->    - Optional callback function that will be invoked on submission.
+>    - Optional callback function that will be invoked on form submission with a dict as a parameter.

 ![](https://github.com/mkhorasani/Streamlit-Authenticator/blob/main/graphics/logged_in.JPG)